pratikvoice-web/Karza-Consolidation-Tool/README.md

 2. Run the file and in the app window select the folder containing your `.xlsx` Karza reports.
 3. Also select the desired destination folder for the output file.
 4. Click on `Execute`.
-5. The app will scan the folder, process the data, and generate a `CONSOLIDATED_[PAN]_[Name].xlsx` file for each entity found in the destination folder.
+5. The app will scan the folder, process the data, and generate a `CONSOLIDATED_[PAN]_[Name].xlsx` file in the destination folder for each entity found in the source folder.

 ## 📖 How to Use (Batch File vesion - Command Line Interface)